 About the Festival

-Both established and emerging writers from a variety of genres come together to explore their books, share their insights, engage in stimulating conversations with each other and their audiences, and celebrate the art of writing.
-This year’s dates are November 5th – 9th, full programme coming September 2025.
+Both established and emerging writers from a wide variety of genres come together to explore their books, share their insights, and engage in stimulating conversations with each other and their audiences; celebrating the art of writing and the power of storytelling.
+This year’s Flagship Festival takes place 4 – 8 November with the full programme coming in September.
+Pop-up events also take place earlier in the year.
 Sign up to our newsletter to stay updated.

-The Dublin Book Festival was established in 2006 by Publishing Ireland, the all-island trade association for book publishers, established in 1970, to celebrate all that is best in Irish writing and publishing.
-It has grown to become one of Ireland’s most successful and vibrant annual book events, with the assistance of a range of partners and the support of the Arts Council and other funders.
+The Dublin Book Festival was established in 2006 by Publishing Ireland, the all-island trade association for book publishers (itself established in 1970), to celebrate all that is best in Irish writing and publishing.
+It has grown to become one of Ireland’s most successful and vibrant annual book events, with the support of the Arts Council and other funders, and the assistance of a diverse range of partners.

-Participating authors in recent years include President of Ireland Michael D. Higgins, Roddy Doyle, John Banville, Anne Enright, Paul Lynch, Graham Norton, Claire Kilroy, Donal Ryan, Seán Hewitt, Cecelia Ahern, Wendy Erskine, Lucy Caldwell, Jan Carson, Bill Whelan and Paul Brady.
+Participating authors in recent years include Booker Prize winners Roddy Doyle, John Banville, Anne Enright and Paul Lynch, as well as Graham Norton, Claire Kilroy, Donal Ryan, Joseph O’Connor, Christine Dwyer Hickey, Sinéad Gleeson, Seán Hewitt, Cecelia Ahern and Jan Carson.

-The flagship festival takes place each November with over 90 events across 5 days in venues throughout the city of Dublin, the 4th UNESCO City of Literature, including Dublin City Libraries, National Library of Ireland, Irish Writers Centre, The Gutter Bookshop, The National Botanic Gardens, Royal Irish Academy, Royal Dublin Society, Fighting Words and many more locations.
+The flagship festival takes place each November with over 100 events across 5 days in venues throughout the city of Dublin, the 4th UNESCO City of Literature, including Dublin City Libraries, National Library of Ireland, Irish Writers Centre, The Gutter Bookshop, National Botanic Gardens, Royal Irish Academy, Royal Dublin Society, Fighting Words, and many more locations.

 Pop-up events are also programmed throughout the year.